-Nottinghill staff will practice physical distancing as best as possible to maintain a six foot distance
+Nottinghill staff will practice physical distancing as best as possible to maintain a six foot distance between staff and children.
+Nottinghill teachers and supply staff will belong to one cohort only to minimize risk.

 - Supervision will not be compromised during physical distancing - The children will be regularly reminded to keep hands to themselves - All activities will be planned for individual play.
-Various areas will be set up throughout the classroom so children can still move around freely between activities • Singing, dancing and story time will only be done during outdoor play
+Various areas will be set up throughout the classroom so children can still move around freely between activities Singing, dancing and story time will only be done during outdoor play